 All insulated Sectional garage doors supplied by The Garage Door Centre are CFC free, foam filled, double-skinned galvanised steel panel construction.
 We don't supply single skin panels with polystyrene stuck to the inside face like some cheaper manufacturers.
 The 42mm thick panel construction provides incredible strength, whilst reducing damage from knocks and bumps.
 When properly installed an insulated sectional door will give an impressive U value rating, and reduce any heating costs on adjacent rooms as a result.
 As mentioned previously, insulated doors also provide a good constant temperature, even in winter, perfect for valuables and car collectors alike, preventing damp, damaging conditions.

 Manual or Remote Control?

-The sectional garage door is one of the few garage door types where manual or electric operation gives equal levels of security, mainly due to the geometry and design of the door mechanism itself.
-The 4 main manufacturers - Hormann, Carteck, Garador and Seceuroglide all have different spring lifting operation methods but the one common factor is ease of operation, especially compared to a one piece up and over garage door.
+With a Sectional garage door, manual or electric operation delivers equal levels of security, mainly due to the design geometry and gear mechanism.
+The 4 main manufacturers, Hormann, Carteck, Garador and Seceuroglide, all have different spring-lifting operation methods, but the one common factor is ease of operation.

 Matching Garage Door and Front Entrance Door